Belarus' leader seeks Russia's support amid showdown with EU - WTMJ

 As European airlines seek to skirt Belarus, Russia has refused some requests to change the flight paths of service to Moscow over the past two days in an apparent gesture of support for Lukashenko but allowed some flights to proceed Friday.

-Austrian Airlines, for instance, canceled a flight from Vienna on Thursday, though the carrier said it was given permission to avoid Belarus for flights on the route Friday, according to the Austria Press Agency.
-It is still awaiting word on further flights.
-Air France canceled flights from Paris to Moscow on Thursday and Friday.

-Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Raf Casert and Samuel Petrequin in Brussels contributed to this report.
+Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Mike Corder in The Hague, Netherlands, Geir Moulson in Berlin and Raf Casert and Samuel Petrequin in Brussels contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.